salman-abedin/bolt/README.md

 ![](preview/bolt.gif)

-# Bolt: Lighting fast launcher wrapper for the fastest Unix workflow ever
+# Bolt: A launcher wrapper for having a lightning fast Unix workflow

 Bolt prompts you for keywords to your local files, directories or Google search and launches them respectively.